 - Consider what arrangements need to be made to monitor blood glucose in patients who do not normally do so - may require education of the patient and/or carer, or involvement of community services.

-- Patients should Increase the frequency of glucose monitoring to 4-hourly or more as necessary.
+- Patients should increase the frequency of glucose monitoring to four-hourly or more as necessary.

 - Treat the underlying cause of the intercurrent illness sufficiently.

 - Maintain carbohydrate intake using sugary drinks or fruit juice, soups or snack foods if the patient has difficulty eating.